 School Games

-1. SCHOOL GAMES MARK 2024/25
+1. SCHOOL GAMES MARK 2025/26

-Purpose- To reward and recognise a school’s engagement (provision and uptake) in the School Games against a national benchmark and to celebrate keeping young people active.
+The purpose of the Mark is to reward and recognise a school’s engagement (provision and uptake) against a national benchmark, and to celebrate keeping young people active.
+This will be reflected through the award levels of bronze, silver, gold and platinum.

 Outcomes

-School Games Mark 2022/23
+School Games Mark 2024/25

 We are pleased to annouce that the following Gateshead Schools have successfuly completed the School Games Mark and their certificates have been posted directly to the schools.